followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

         });
     });

-You can also specify the time interval the widget should wait before providing suggestions.
-Assign this time interval measured in milliseconds to the [searchTimeout](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchTimeout) option.
+There is a delay between the moment a user finishes typing and the moment the **Lookup** starts providing suggestions.
+To increase or descrease it, use the [searchTimeout](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchTimeout) option.
+The delay is measured in milliseconds.

     <!--JavaScript-->$(function() {
         $("#lookupContainer").dxLookup({